 We offer our products on a variety of hardware platforms.
 Consumers continue to shift away from personal computers to tablet and mobile devices.
 If we cannot continue to adapt our products to tablet and mobile devices, our business could be harmed.
-To the extent that consumer purchases of these devices slow down, or to the extent that significant demand arises for our products or competitive products on other platforms before we offer our products on those platforms, our business could be harmed.
+To the extent that significant demand arises for our products or competitive products on other platforms before we offer our products on those platforms, our business could be harmed.
 Releases of new devices or operating systems may make it more difficult for our products to perform or may require significant costs in order for us to adapt our solutions to such devices or operating systems.
 These potential costs and delays could harm our business.